-Hello CCBC Students: Welcome to the summer semester at CCBC!
-We are excited that you are here.
+Welcome to the 2023-2024 academic year at CCBC!
+Your future is bright and we are excited that you are here.
 CCBC cares about your success.
 We will continue to offer courses in a variety of teaching modalities, in an effort to assist you with your education.
 Please know that whether you are on campus or online we care about your success.
-Blackboard shells for all first session summer courses should be available to students by Friday May 5thth.
-The first day of classes is Wednesday, May 10th .
+Blackboard shells for all courses should be available to students by August 17th.
+The first day of classes is Monday, August 21nd.
 Please be sure to log on right away and check all links to Cengage textbooks (within the course shell) and any other technical resources provided.
 Reach out immediately if you have any issues.

-Between May 5th and 10th you should complete the following:
+Between August 17th and 21st you should have completed the following:

-o Obtain textbooks and course materials.
-Access Cengage Textbooks online, if available (please contact Cengage and be sure to tell them you are a CCBC student or Supportive Services for assistance if you are unable to access your Cengage Textbook).
+- Obtain textbooks and course materials.
+Access Cengage Textbooks online, if available (please contact Cengage or Lara Leonard in Supportive Services for assistance if you are unable to access your Cengage Textbook).

 BIOL 201-01 __ (no letter = face-to-face)